One-Sided Local Crossing Minimization: Introduction

 The local variant of the restriction to two layers yields the class of \emph{2-layer $k$-planar} graphs.
 Angelini, Da Lozzo, Förster, and Schneck~\cite{2layerkplanar} analyzed the edge density of these graphs and characterized the 2-layer $k$-planar graphs with maximum edge density for $k \in \{2,4\}$.
 Kobayashi et al.~\cite{kow-r2lok-SoCG25} showed that the two-sided variant of the problem parameterized by $k$ is \XNLP-hard, but admits an \XP-algorithm.
 For the one-sided variant, they presented an \FPT-algorithm w.r.t.~$k$ and conjectured that the problem is \NP-hard.

 \subparagraph{Our contribution.}

+We first settle in the affirmative the conjecture of Kobayashi et al.~\cite{kow-r2lok-SoCG25} regarding the \NP-hardness of one-sided local crossing minimization; see \cref{sec:hard}.
+Our proof is by reduction from \kWayPartition, with the constructed graph being a forest of stars, where some of the vertices can have high degree.
+Coupled with the recent result by Bringmann, D\"{u}rr, and W\k{e}grzycki~\cite{BringmannDW2026}, the reduction yields a tight lower bound, which excludes the existence of subexponential-time algorithms assuming the Exponential-Time Hypothesis (ETH).

+In contrast, we show that the problem is solvable in $O(n^2\log n)$ time for the case where the input is a forest of $n$ stars with maximum degree~2 and all centers lie on the flexible layer; see \cref{sec:2stars}.
+To achieve this, we first prove that positive instances admit 2-layer $k$-planar drawings with specific restrictions.
+We then use this property to derive a constructive algorithm that iteratively produces such a 2-layer $k$-planar drawing in a greedy way (or determines that the input is a no-instance).

-We first settle in the affirmative the conjecture of Kobayashi et al.\ regarding the \NP-hardness of one-sided local crossing minimization; see \cref{sec:hard}.
-Our \NP-hardness proof is by reduction from the problem \textsc{3-Partition}, which we will define later.
-Then we present our main result: we show that the median heuristic of Eades and Wormald is a 3-approximation also in the local setting; see \cref{sec:approx}.
-To this end, we devise a slightly more complicated tie-breaking rule.
-Finally, we show that our analysis of the median heuristic is tight; see \cref{sec:tight}.
-We prove that no version of the median heuristic can provide an approximation with a ratio less than~3.
+Finally, we show that the median heuristic of Eades and Wormald can be adapted to a 3-approximation in the local setting; see \cref{sec:approx}.
+To this end, we devise a slightly more complicated tie-breaking rule, albeit with an intricate analysis, which makes sure that we can bound the number of crossings {\em per edge} instead of only the total number.
+We also show that our analysis of the median heuristic is tight; see \cref{sec:tight}.
+We prove that no version of the median heuristic admits a $\delta$-approximation with $\delta<3$.